pimcore/search-query-parser/README.md

 ## Tests

 There are a couple of simple end-to-end tests checking the output for a defined input.
-Just run `phpunit` from the project root.
+Just run `vendor/bin/phpunit` from the project root.